Home

 While in the University, he was a member of the Philanthropic Society.
 In December 1853, he became a mathematics tutor at the University, and in 1856 he received an honorary alumni master’s degree.
 In 1861 Pool was promoted to adjunct professor of math and held the position for five years.
 In 1866 Pool took a leave of absence to accept a more lucrative position ($5,000 per year) as U.S. deputy appraiser in North Carolina, with the agreement that the floundering University would not be obligated to reemploy him until he was needed.

 In 1869 Pool returned to the University of North Carolina to accept the presidency (he was permitted to keep his appraiser’s job at the same time).
-Reconstruction governor William W. Holden had taken charge of the University’s board of trustees to ensure that someone with the appropriate Republican affiliations would be chosen, president.
+Reconstruction governor William W. Holden had taken charge of the University’s board of trustees to ensure that someone with the appropriate Republican affiliations would be chosen as president.
 At thirty-seven, Pool seemed to fit their specifications and was hired for $1,500 per year.
 Although brought up within the realm of slavery, Pool rejected its basic ideas.

 Solomon Pool